 The CMGGA Programme is a strategic collaboration between the Government of Haryana and Ashoka University to improve governance in the state and driving a mass impact on ground.
-Running since 2016, the programme provides a platform to 25 young individuals each year, to work closely with the Chief Minister's Office for bringing transparency, accountability and efficiency in public service delivery in the state.
+Running since 2016, the programme provides a platform to 25 young individuals, to work closely with the Chief Minister's Office for bringing transparency, accountability and efficiency in public service delivery in the state.
 The CMGGAs are recruited through a competitive process with the selection ratio of -1:100.
-The associates are trained and oriented about government functioning and structure through a 15 day boot camp at Ashoka University and are then posted across 22 districts to work in tandem with the district administration for a period of one year.
+The associates are trained and oriented about government functioning and structure through a 15 day boot camp at Ashoka University and are then posted across 22 districts to work in tandem with the district administration for the duration of the programme.

-During this one year, CMGGAs ensure streamlined implementation of the state government’s flagship programmes in the field of education, women’s safety, health and sanitation, higher education and e-governance.
+During the duration of the programme, CMGGAs ensure streamlined implementation of the state government’s flagship programmes in the field of education, women’s safety, health and sanitation, higher education and e-governance.
 CMGGAs drive convergence between various government stakeholders and departments within the administration to re-engineer processes and de-bottleneck implementation challenges.
 CMGGAs also work on an innovative pilot project for addressing an issue pertinent to their district.
 If a pilot project is found successful, it gets scaled up at the state level.

-The four batches of CMGGAs have been instrumental in driving stories of change in Haryana, resulting in palpable and visible impact on ground.
+The six batches of CMGGAs have been instrumental in driving stories of change in Haryana, resulting in palpable and visible impact on ground.

 What are people saying about us?

 CMGGA Programme has been a key instrument in creating and steering the agenda of socio-economic change in Haryana.
 By adopting a unique combination of top down vision setting and bottom up action and alignment, and by leveraging data & technology, CMGGAs have been able to generate visible changes on-ground under the leadership of the Chief Minister and we at Hero are proud to partner with this innovative programme.

 Piyush Tewari, Social Entrepreneur